My Memories of 7 Field Squadron Royal Engineers

 Videos of the North Road.

 In April 1944, 7 Field Company worked on the Allies re-supply route known as the North Road.
-Here are some videos of the North Road in 4 stages showing how it looks today.
+Here are four videos of the North Road in 4 stages showing how it is today.

 The North Road Stage 1

 The Amazon Bridge Gap